THE PARKING AUTHORITY OF THE CITY OF CAMDEN

 ARTICLE XXI SEPARABILITY 27

 ARTICLE I – PREAMBLE

-This Agreement is entered into this day of , 2002, by and between the Parking Authority the City of Camden, hereinafter called the "Parking Authority", and Camden County Council No. 10, hereinafter called the "Union", and has as its purpose the promotion of harmonious relations between the Parking Authority and the Union; the establishment of an equitable and peaceful procedure for the resolution of differences; and the establishment of rates of pay, hours of work, and other terms and conditions of employment for the employees covered by this Agreement.
+This Agreement is entered into this day of , 2002 by and between the Parking Authority of the City of Camden, hereinafter called the "Parking Authority", and Camden County Council No.10, Parking Authority Supervisory Unit, hereinafter called the "Union", and has as its purpose the promotion of harmonious relations between the Parking Authority and the Union; the establishment of an equitable and peaceful procedure for the resolution of differences; and the establishment of rates of pay, hours of work, and other terms and conditions of employment for the employees covered by this Agreement.

 ARTICLE II – RECOGNITION

-The Parking Authority recognizes the Union as the certified collective bargaining representative for a unit of employees consisting of blue and white collar employees employed by the Parking Authority as reflected in the Certification of Representative issued by PERC in Case.
-No. RO-97-123 and the Recognition Agreement entered into between the parties in Case.
-No. RO-98-15 and for such additional titles as may be created by the Employer in the future.
+The Parking Authority recognizes the Union as the certified collective bargaining representative for a unit of employees consisting of all blue and white collar supervisors employed by the Parking Authority as reflected in the Certification of Representative issued by PERC in Case.
+No. RO-97-6 and for such additional supervisory titles as may be created by the Employer in the future.

 The Parking Authority agrees to notify the Union prior to the creation of any new titles, or the filling of any position.